Click to view a summary of the best Costco Cards (+)

 - You must be a Costco member in order to receive the card.

 If you’re wondering whether you can do better than 1% cash back when shopping at Costco, your hunch is correct.
 Below are some of our favourite alternatives to consider for converting your bulk purchases into bulk rewards, many of which made our list of the best Mastercards in Canada:

 The MBNA Rewards World Elite Mastercard is a great option for Costco shoppers.

 It rewards you with 2 points per dollar across all categories, including on purchases at Costco.
-When redeemed for travel, 2 MBNA points equal to $0.02, so you’ll essentially pocket 2% at Costco – which is double the earn rate of the Capital One Costco Mastercard.
+2 MBNA points equal to $0.02 when redeemed for travel, so you’ll essentially pocket 2% at Costco – which is double the earn rate of the Capital One Costco Mastercard.

 The MBNA Rewards World Elite also comes with an impressive welcome offer of 30,000 points ($300 value) that you’ll get for enrolling for e-statements and making $2,000 in purchase on the card within the first 90 days.
-Plus, while it does have a $120 annual fee, it doesn’t cost anything to add authorized users, so you and your partner or a fellow family member can both rack up points with this card together at no extra cost.
+While the card does have a $120 annual fee, it doesn’t cost anything to add authorized users, so you and your partner or a fellow family member can both rack up points with this card together at no extra cost.

 Rogers World Elite / Rogers Platinum Mastercard

 With no annual fee and 1.75% cash back on domestic purchases, the Rogers World Elite Mastercard will earn you far more cash back than the Capital One Costco Card.